mesosphere/dcos-docs-site/pages/mesosphere/dcos/services/dcos-monitoring/1.3.1/operations/prometheus/ui/index.md

 ```

 The Admin Router URL can be configured to adapt to the FQDN of your DC/OS cluster.
-This step isn't required if the users aren't using the [`generatorURL`](https://prometheus.io/docs/alerting/clients/) field from an alert.
+This step is not required if the users are not using the [`generatorURL`](https://prometheus.io/docs/alerting/clients/) field from an alert.

 ```json
 {